OmarNoorIlahi/Omar-Web/README.md

 ## Conclusion

-This website is just the beginning of a larger project.
-Future updates will include sections for internships, projects, and skills, ultimately serving as my personal portfolio.
-Stay tuned for more!
+Finally, this website is only the first step into something bigger soon.
+More sections such as internships, projects and skills will be added to complete the big picture of the page.
+This website will constitute my personal portfolio in the future, so wait for me!